sisrfeng/coc-wiki/F.A.Q.md

 - `:echo exists('##MenuPopupChanged') && exists('*nvim_open_win')` should echo `1`.

+**Note:** Floating preview window will not be shown when there're no detail and documentation with current complete item.

+**Note:** To preview expanded snippet body, you can use [coc-snippets](https://github.com/neoclide/coc-snippets).

 ## My pum flick when typing.

 Try latest neovim release, coc fix this issue by trigger completion on `InsertCharPre`, but it doesn't work on vim.